zipengliang21/Pokedex/README.md

 *  Pick 2 of your minimal requirements and break each of them down into ~2-5 smaller tasks!
-   *  This will help you divide up work among your teammates Users can search pokemon
+   *  This will help you divide up work among your teammates
+      A. Users can search pokemon
-Create Database for Pokemon
+       1. Create Database for Pokemon
-Search function based on the Pokemon name
+       2. Search function based on the Pokemon name
-Search page which displays pokemon info and user can collect pokemon from here
+       3. Search page which displays pokemon info and user can collect pokemon from here

       B. Users can Collect Pokemons
 Create Database for User, every user has a list of collected pokemons.
 Have different function Apis to manipulate this list (Add/Remove/Update)